 We take pride in our ability to help our clients with every legal need and business challenge.
-Some of the most popular business law services and civil litigation we provide include:
+Some of the most popular contract law and civil litigation we provide include:

-- Business and commercial transactions.
+- Commercial transactions.
 We provide our clients with sound and thorough advice when it comes to your business and commercial transactions, allowing you to make informed exchanges whether you are acting on your own or as a separate business entity.

 - Contract Negotiation- All types of contracts, individual to individual, business to business, business to employee, business to customer and non-disclosures.

 - Contract Drafting-We are able to draft even your most complicated agreements and strive to make them clear and concise.
 We can also provide simple agreements you may need as an individual such as service agreements.

 - Contract Review and Editing- We will review any agreement you would like scanned and assessed for fairness or issue spotting-such as unanticipated liability.

 - Debt Collection and Other Contract Enforcement-We will follow through with your contracts and assist you in enforcing and your debt collection.

 - Business litigation/Contract Enforcement and Debt Collection litigation-We will always attempt to negotiate an issue rather than going to trial against clients, customers or other businesses.
 However, sometimes, when the parties cannot reach an agreement, it is necessary to go to court for hearings and eventually a trial.
 We continue to attempt to reach an agreement even through the court process so we can assist you in saving money.